syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Number-Format.md

 ### Server Mode

-You can set Number Format through the property `Format`.
+You can set Number Format through the `Format` property.
 You should specify the format to the property as per the MS standard notation.

 private PivotReport BindDefaultData()
     {